A new financial package from IBM is geared toward helping customers overcome the biggest obstacle in the adoption of storage area networks (SANs).

 IBM is not without competition in the SAN market and competitors such as Hewlett-Packard and XIOtech also offer financial plans.
 When contacted, neither company would disclose their finance rates.
 Price specifics for SAN financing rates are not readily available on the companies' respective Web sites.

 There are stipulations and conditions involved in qualifying for the below-average interest rate, however.
 Kaplan said that there must be a minimum purchase of $300,000.
-The customer must order at least one storage tape or disk product and SAN fabric and at
+The customer must order at least one storage tape or disk product and SAN fabric and at least one of IBM's storage services or Tivoli Storage Management products.
+Customers can choose from IBM's portfolio of open disk, tape and software components to build their customized SAN.

 The package also accounts for customers who aren't comfortable with a one-stop, proprietary solution.
 "We're trying to stay sensitive to open systems and interoperability," said Kaplan.
 "We are able to include in the offering our competitors products.
 The caveat being that those products, since they are outside the SAN, would have to be financed at the standard industry rates."